Hamza417/Inure/README.md

 ### Accessibility

 Various accessibility features to make the app more accessible to users.
+Inure also supports an option to add more colors to interface of various types including Pastel, Coffee (soothing) and Retro (color blocked) for users who don't prefer monochromatic interface or have difficulty using it.

+Including that, Inure also supports highlighting clickable elements and divider for users who have difficulty in differentiating spaces between interface elements.

 | ![01](fastlane/metadata/android/en-US/images/phoneScreenshots/27.png) | ![01](fastlane/metadata/android/en-US/images/phoneScreenshots/29.png) | ![01](fastlane/metadata/android/en-US/images/phoneScreenshots/30.png) |
 |:---------------------------------------------------------------------:|:---------------------------------------------------------------------:|:---------------------------------------------------------------------:|